 What is COVID-19?

-COVID-19 is an illness caused by a virus (called SARS-CoV-2).
+COVID-19 (short for Coronavirus Disease 2019) is an illness caused by a virus (called SARS-CoV-2).
 The virus easily spreads from person to person through respiratory droplets that come from our mouths and noses when we breathe, talk, cough, or sneeze.
-For more information on COVID-19, please see the MotherToBaby fact sheet at .
+For more information on COVID-19, please see the MotherToBaby fact sheet at https://mothertobaby.org/fact-sheets/covid-19/.

 What are COVID-19 vaccines?

-COVID-19 vaccines provide protection against the virus that causes COVID-19.
-Three different COVID-19 vaccines are currently approved for use in the United States.
-Two are messenger RNA (mRNA) vaccines (manufactured by Moderna and Pfizer-BioNTech) that require two shots given 3 to 4 weeks apart.
-The other is a viral vector vaccine (manufactured by Johnson & Johnson/Janssen) that requires only one shot.
-These vaccines work by triggering an immune response in the body that helps make antibodies against the virus that causes COVID-19.
+COVID-19 vaccines help protect against the virus that causes COVID-19.
+Three different COVID-19 vaccines are currently approved for use in the United States: two messenger RNA (mRNA) vaccines (manufactured by Moderna and Pfizer-BioNTech) that require two shots given 3 to 4 weeks apart, and a viral vector vaccine (manufactured by Johnson & Johnson/Janssen) that requires only one shot.
+These vaccines work by helping the body develop immunity against the virus that causes COVID-19.
 None of these vaccines contains live virus that could cause COVID-19.
-You can learn more about how the different vaccines work here: .
+You can learn more about how the different vaccines work here: https://www.cdc.gov/coronavirus/2019-ncov/vaccines/different-vaccines/how-they-work.html.

 Is there anyone who shouldn’t get a COVID-19 vaccine?

-As with every vaccine, you should not get a COVID-19 vaccine if you have had a severe allergic reaction (e.g. anaphylaxis) to the vaccine or any ingredient in the vaccine.
-If you have had a severe allergic reaction to any other vaccine or type of injection, talk to your healthcare provider about whether or not you should get a COVID-19 vaccine.
+You should not get a COVID-19 vaccine if you have had a severe allergic reaction (anaphylaxis) or an immediate allergic reaction of any kind (within 4 hours) to a previous dose of the vaccine or any ingredient in the vaccine.
+If you have had a severe allergic reaction to any other vaccine or injection, talk to your healthcare provider about whether or not you should get a COVID-19 vaccine.

 Does getting a COVID-19 vaccine make it harder to get pregnant?